rekhaDevs/samagragovernance.in/src/pages/team/index.md

-      An opportunity to understand government systems better and engage with the government brings Sanya to Samagra.
+      An opportunity to understand government systems better and engage with the government brought her to Samagra.
 Currently, she is part of the SamagraX team.
     image: /img/6.jpg
     linkedInProfile: 'https://www.linkedin.com/in/sanya-pawah-5856b2142/'